osaosemwen/cloudapplication-kubernetes/README.md

+# Kubernetes Application Deployments and Rollout and scalling

 $ kubectl replace -f new-nginx.yaml --record# cloudapplication-kubernetes Before showing rolling out, updating application creating replicas etc on clusters, It is pertinent to read the introduction in the previous page README cloudapplication.
 Next, a Cluster is a set or a group of instances, or compute engines connected to function as one unit.